Super Early Bird Pricing now on - Just $50 adult, always $25 youth

-The Mad Trapper Camp Fortune Classic is a premier Ottawa trail race held at Camp Fortune in Chelsea, Quebec — just 20 minutes from downtown Ottawa in the heart of the Gatineau Hills.
-This summer trail running event features true forest singletrack, flowing elevation, and fully runnable terrain without ski-hill ascents.
+The Mad Trapper Camp Fortune Classic is a true singletrack trail race held at Camp Fortune in Chelsea, Quebec — just 20 minutes from downtown Ottawa in the heart of the Gatineau Hills.

 Pure singletrack winding through the mountain bike trails of Camp Fortune